jackmiller2708/Programming/Notes/OOP/OOP Unit Testing.md

 How much more complexity has to be created just to make a piece of code testable?
 How much time was wasted just to make some code testable?

-> PS we’d also have to instantiate the entire class in order to test a single method.
+> PS: we’d also have to instantiate the entire class in order to test a single method.
 This will also bring in the code from all of its parent classes.

 With OOP, writing tests for legacy code is even harder — almost impossible.
 Entire companies have been created around the issue of testing legacy OOP code.